This spot was recommended to me based on a snippet that a relative saw in a local paper, and I was pleasantly surprised by the variety of

 Before you head out, make sure to read the

 swimming safety information

-.
+and check with the managing authority for any current change of conditions.
 Specific to this site, the life guard service on-site indicated that there

 can be sharp rocks and stingrays under foot.
 I didn't see any stingrays on my visit, and the sharp rocks were clearly visible in the

 water at the time.
 If you are worried about either, wear a pair of sandals or swimming shoes.